izzymsft/kubernetes-monitoring/INSTALLATION.md

 ```

-The Kibana UI can be accessed on port 5601 on the Public IP
+The Kibana UI can be accessed on port 5601 on the Public IP.
+You should be able to accept "logstash-*" as the mapping pattern and specify @timestamp as the date field.